brownvc/Slant-CNN-Biases/README.md

 ## Training Data

 We generate training data by rendering random Polka dot textures on surface with concave or convex dihedral angles.
-In the first dataset (sample images on the left), we control the camera field of view (FOV) and the optical slant;
+In the first dataset (sample images on the left), we control the surface convexity, camera field of view (FOV), and the optical slant;
 in the second dataset (sample images on the right), we additionally add texture irregularity as a controlled variable.

 <p align="middle">